 Telehealth service use

 The Australian Government introduced new Medicare Benefits Schedule (MBS) telehealth items on 13 March 2020 enabling patients to consult with their health professional by telephone or video.
 The use of telehealth services rose rapidly at the start of the pandemic, with patterns of use later corresponding to new outbreaks.

 Overall rates of telehealth use were higher in the major cities than in remote areas with no evidence of variation by socioeconomic status.
 Of a list of selected chronic conditions (‘ever recorded’ for each patient), diabetes (excluding gestational diabetes) had the third-highest rate of telehealth consultations behind chronic kidney disease and cardiovascular disease (Figure 4) (NPS MedicineWise 2022).

 Figure 4: Rate of telehealth billed items per 1,000 patients by recorded chronic condition (total telehealth), by quarter 2020–2021

 The chart shows the rates of telehealth use between January 2020 and December 2021. diabetes (excluding gestational diabetes) had the third-highest rate of telehealth consultations behind chronic kidney disease and cardiovascular disease

 Allied health use

 No data are available on the use of allied health services for people living with diabetes, but total attendance for the Australian population are available.
-According to the Medicare Benefits Scheme:
+According to the MBS: